Briancardonar/briancardonar/README.md

 # Brian Steven Cardona Arenas

 **Senior Software Engineer | Full-Stack Developer**

-I design and build scalable backend systems, distributed architectures, and full-stack applications using modern technologies across backend, frontend, mobile, and data-driven solutions.
+Full-Stack Software Developer with 4+ years of experience designing and building scalable, maintainable software solutions with modern technologies.

 ---

 ## About

-Full-Stack Software Developer with 4+ years of experience building maintainable and scalable software solutions.
+I am a software engineer focused on backend systems, distributed architectures, and full-stack application development.

-My main focus is backend engineering with Java, Spring Boot, Spring Cloud, Spring AI, Node.js, NestJS, and Express, combined with frontend and mobile development using React, TypeScript, Redux, and React Native.
+My main experience is in backend development with Java, Spring Boot, Spring Cloud, Spring AI, Node.js, NestJS, Express, PHP, Laravel, and .NET; frontend and mobile development with React, TypeScript, Redux, and React Native; and database management with MariaDB, MySQL, PostgreSQL, and MongoDB.

-I have experience working on microservices, REST APIs, distributed systems, ERP platforms, PLM and WMS/inventory processes, web crawling, ETL pipelines, observability, centralized logging, and scalable deployments with Docker.
+I have worked on microservices, REST APIs, ERP platforms, PLM and WMS/inventory processes, web crawling solutions, ETL pipelines, observability, centralized logging, and scalable deployments with Docker.

 I care about clean architecture, reliable systems, readable code, and software that solves real business problems.